 Noodles

-Cook noodles base on package insutrctions.
-It's usually cooks quickly!
-If noodles needs to sit for a while before combining with the other ingredients, rinse them in cold water to prevent them from sticking to each other, continuing to cook and turning mushy.
+- Cook noodles based on package instructions.
+It usually cooks quickly!
+If noodles needs to sit for a while before combining with the other ingredients, rinse them in cold water to prevent them from sticking to each other, continuing to cook, and turning mushy.

 Sauce (Nuoc Cham)